 Instead:

-- Give yourself 20–30 minutes of screen-free time
+- Give yourself 20–30 minutes of screen-free time.

-- Focus on being present with yourself and your space
+- Focus on being present with yourself and your space.

-- Let your own thoughts come online before the world floods in
+- Let your own thoughts come online before the world floods in.

-This simple habit preserves your focus, reduces anxiety, and helps you start the day on your terms.
+This simple habit preserves your focus, reduces anxiety, and helps you start the day on your own terms.

 Putting It All Together: A Sample 20-Minute Energy Routine